sheffieldnlp/deepQuest/docs/source/tutorials.rst

 .. code:: bash

+  cd deepQuest/quest
+  cp ../configs/train-test-sentQEbRNN.sh .
   ./train-test-sentQEbRNN.sh --task qe-2016 --source src --target mt --score hter --device cuda0 &

-The corresponding log is outputted to: quest/log-qe-2016_srcmt_EncSent.txt
+The corresponding log is in quest/log-qe-2016_srcmt_EncSent.txt

 The script will output the information on the number of the best epoch, e.g. 18.
-The best model weights are in: trained_models/qe-2016_srcmt_EncSent/epoch_18_weights.h5 The resulting test scores are in trained_models/qe-2016_srcmt_EncSent/test_epoch_18_output_0.pred
+The best model weights are in trained_models/qe-2016_srcmt_EncSent/epoch_18_weights.h5 The resulting test scores are in trained_models/qe-2016_srcmt_EncSent/test_epoch_18_output_0.pred

-For Predictor pre-training, parallel data containing human reference translations should be prepared.
+For POSTECH Predictor pre-training, parallel data containing human reference translations should be prepared.
 For example, the `Europarl`_ corpus can be used.
 The data can be pre-proccesed in a standard `Moses`_ pipeline (Corpus Preparation section).
 Typically, around 2M of parallel lines are used for training and 3K lines for testing (small Predictor model).

-Assuming the Europarl training (train.{en,de}) and test data (test.{en,de}) were put into 'quest/examples/europarl-en-de', launch the train-test-sentQEPostech.sh copied to the 'quest' folder:
+Assuming the Europarl training (train.{en,de}) and test data (test.{en,de}) are in 'quest/examples/europarl-en-de', launch the train-test-sentQEPostech.sh script:

 .. code:: bash

+  cd deepQuest/quest
+  cp ../configs/train-test-sentQEPostech.sh .
   ./train-test-sentQEPostech.sh --pred-task europarl-en-de --pred-source en --pred-target de --est-task qe-2016 --est-source src --est-target mt --score hter --device cuda0 &

-The corresponding log is outputted to: quest/log-qe-2016_srcmt_EncSent.txt The best model and test scores are outputted as for BiRNN.
+The corresponding logs are in quest/log-europarl-en-de_ende_Predictor.txt and quest/log-qe-2016_srcmt_EstimatorSent.txt The best model and test scores are stored as for BiRNN.

 .. _`Europarl`: http://opus.nlpl.eu/Europarl.php
 .. _`WMT QE Shared task 2016`: http://www.statmt.org/wmt16/quality-estimation-task.html